The following mom podcast episodes focus on each of us living our best mom life.

 Confidence Within: (One Mother Learning From Her Daughter)

 My 5-year-old daughter, Mickey, shares her voice and claims her rightful space.
 She is her own person, and her confidence within has changed my life.

-She is not a reflection of me and to treat her as such is projecting my own insecurities onto her.
+She is not a reflection of me; treating her as such is projecting my insecurities onto her.

 When I feel challenged or fearful of finding my confidence within, I think, “WWMD?”
 What would Mickey do?
 Undoubtedly, she would be true to herself and remain persistent.

 Positive Parenting (5 Things I Would Never Do As a Mom)